 18 stitches per 4 inches.

 I started this using the no chain double crochet method.
-If this is new to you, I have a video tutorial to help you out here.
+If this is new to you, I have a video tutorial to help you out below the written pattern.
 It looks nicer when adding the crochet border as it does not stretch out when additional crochet stitches are added.

 This blanket starts with 5 rows of rose yarn, 4 rows of soft sage, then 3 rows of off white.
 The color rows repeat throughout the afghan.